1. Q: What is the application procedure?

-A: One course taken in the subjects of general communication skills (including English and speech courses), one course in either sociology or psychology (the former "group and individual behavior" category), one course in general ethics taken in the philosophy department, and one course in general quantitative methods or statistics will still count as a business course for the purposes of admission to the computer-based CPA exam if the course was begun prior to May 7, 2003.
-Any course in these areas specifically related to business (business communications, marketing psychology, business ethics, business statistics, econometrics, etc.) will count as a business course even if the course was taken after May 7, 2003.
+A: One course taken in the subjects of general communication skills (including English and speech courses), one course in either sociology or psychology (the former "group and individual behavior" category), one course in general ethics taken in the philosophy department, and one course in general quantitative methods or statistics counts as a business course for the purposes of admission to the computer-based CPA exam if the course was begun prior to May 7, 2003.
+Any course in these areas specifically related to business (business communications, marketing psychology, business ethics, business statistics, econometrics, etc.) counts as a business course.
 The fields of finance, economics, management, marketing, and business law still count as business topics.

 College Credit Calculation